Esteban Cabeza de Baca: Artistic style

 Cabeza de Baca employs disparate painterly techniques in his work, mixing graffiti, landscape, and pre-Columbian pictographs—confounding Cartesian single-point perspective.
 His influences extend from petroglyphs to Jackson Pollock, who was in turn influenced by Navajo sand painting.
 "I want to excavate the impact of colonial acts like that," says Cabeza de Baca.
 "To go farther with the drip than Pollock did and collide the infinite with the everyday."
-With his indigenous background, he also draws from the work of Native painters including Jaune Quick-to-See Smith and Edgar Heap of Birds.
+With his indigenous background, he also draws from the work of Native painters including Jaune Quick-to-See Smith.

 Cabeza de Baca regularly begins his works en plein air, recasting the act of landscape painting, that was a favored surveying tool of colonizers.
 In Tsankawi (2018), the artist depicts the Bandelier National Monument in New Mexico viewed from a Pueblo cave.
-Spray paint traverses the picture’s layers, forming abstractions that recall characters from Rembrandt's The Blinding of Samson.
+Spray paint traverses the picture's layers, forming abstractions that recall characters from Rembrandt's The Blinding of Samson.
 A spiral wall carving drifts from the cave's walls into the center of the canvas, disrupting perspectival cohesion, and foregrounding the eternal form.
 Among other things, Cabeza de Baca's complex techniques and influences reveal the dialectical dynamics between colonialism and its critique.